znss1989/serpent-slayer/_posts/2021-05-16-tackle-with-binary-trees-in-python.markdown

 ### Algorithms for balanced trees

 Many algorithms like search of a key that process on a binary tree have a time complexity of *O(h)*, where *h* is the tree height.
-This translates into *O(logn)* complexity for balanced trees, but *O(n)* complexity for skewed trees, where *n* is total number of nodes.
+This translates into *O(log n)* complexity for balanced trees, but *O(n)* complexity for skewed trees, where *n* is total number of nodes.
 To check whether a binary tree is balanced, the following algorithm can be used.
 Here, a binary tree is said to be height-balanced if for each node in the tree, the difference in the height of its left and right subtrees is at most one.

 ```python
 def is_balanced_binary_tree(tree: BinaryTreeNode) -> bool: